Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/chapter2.md

 ### Additional requirement for the built-in map view

-At this point, if you are running the applicaiton, xCode should be reporting the following error:
+At this point, if you are running the application, xCode should be reporting the following error:

 > Terminating app due to uncaught exception 'NSInvalidUnarchiveOperationException', reason: 'Could not instantiate class named MKMapView'